Summit Medical Group

 Summit is a leader in the provision of laboratory services and diagnostic imaging.
 Our centralized laboratory performs in excess of five million tests per year while receiving national awards in excellence for its proficiency.

 Summit Diagnostic Imaging Centers are located at three convenient sites in Knoxville, as well as one in Greeneville.
 Mobile diagnostic services are available in areas outside Knoxville, improving patient access to diagnostic testing.
-Summit Imaging facilities provide streamlined registration and personalized services in 3D mammography, ultrasound, cardiac testing, nuclear imaging, CT, MRI, X-Ray and EMG.
+Summit Imaging facilities provide streamlined registration and personalized services in 3D mammography, ultrasound, cardiac testing, nuclear imaging, CT, Wide-Bore MRI, X-Ray and EMG.
 Summit's capabilities, fueled by leading-edge technology, surpass many of the major healthcare organizations and hospitals throughout the region - at a fraction of the cost to the patient and without the hassles and extra time associated with hospital check-ins.

 Convenient After-Hours Care